Tottenham news: Harry Kane returns to Spurs training ahead of Premier League clash against Burnley | Goal.com

 Mauricio Pochettino’s side have been without their star man ever since, despite the fact he managed to play out the full 90 minutes in the clash at Old Trafford.

-According to Sky Sports, the striker has now returned to full training following a week in the Caribbean at the end of January to help aid his recovery.
+By Sky Sports is reporting that the striker has now returned to full training following a week in the Caribbean at the end of January to help aid his recovery.

 This is a quick turnaround following his initial prognosis which feared he would be out until at least March, but his recovery has been quicker than expected.